 - S.4.1.
-LIMITATION OF USE.
-If a device is intended to measure accurately only products having particular properties, or to measure accurately only under specific installation or operating conditions, or to measure accurately only when used in conjuction with specific accessory equipment, these limitations shall be clearly and permanently stated on the device. - S.4.2.
-DISCHARGE RATES.
-A device shall be marked to show its designed maximum and minimum discharge rates.
-The marked minimum discharge rate shall not exceed

-- 5 gallons per minute for motor-fuel devices, or 20 percent of the marked maximum discharge rate for other (b) retail devices and for wholesale devices. - TEMPERATURE COMPENSATION.
-If a device is equipped with an automatic temperature compensator, the primary indicating elements, recording elements, and recorded representation shall be clearly and conspicuously marked to show that the volume delivered has been adjusted to the volume at 60 °F.
+LIMITATION OF USE.- If a device is intended to measure accurately only products having particular properties, or to measure accurately only under specific installation or operating conditions, or to measure accurately only when used in conjuction with specific accessory equipment, these limitations shall be clearly and permanently stated on the device. - S.4.2.
+DISCHARGE RATES.- A device shall be marked to show its designed maximum and minimum discharge rates.
+The marked minimum discharge rate shall not exceed - (a) 5 gallons per minute for motor-fuel devices, or - (b) 20 percent of the marked maximum discharge rate for other retail devices and for wholesale devices. - S.4.3.
+TEMPERATURE COMPENSATION.- If a device is equipped with an automatic temperature compensator, the primary indicating elements, recording elements, and recorded representation shall be clearly and conspicuously marked to show that the volume delivered has been adjusted to the volume at 60 $^{\circ}$ F.

-NOTES.
+N. NOTES.

 - N.1.
 TEST LIQUID.
 A device shall be tested with the liquid to be commercially measured or with a liquid of the same general physical characteristics. - N.2.
-VAPORIZATION AND VOLUME CHANGE .- Care shall be exercised to reduce to a minimum, vaporization and volume changes. - TEST DRAFTS.- Test drafts should be equal to at least the amount delivered by the device in one minute at its maximum discharge rate, and shall in no case be less than 10 gallons for a retail motor-fuel device and 50 gallons for any other device.
+VAPORIZATION AND VOLUME CHANGE.- Care shall be exercised to reduce to a minimum, vaporization and volume changes. $\ ^{\circ}$ - N.3.
+TEST DRAFTS.- Test drafts should be equal to at least the amount delivered by the device in one minute at its normal discharge rate.
+[Amended 1982]

 N.4.1.
-NORMAL TESTS. - The "normal" test of a device shall be made at the maximum discharge rate that may be anticipated under the conditions of installation.
+NORMAL TESTS.- The "normal" test of a device shall be made at the maximum discharge rate that may be anticipated under the conditions of installation.
 If the device is equipped with an automatic temperature compensator, this test should be conducted with the compensator deactivated.